trizzosk/home-assistant/README.md

 - install `PubSubClient`
 - choose correct serial port after you connect board to your laptop

+>**Important note:**<br>
+>Don't forget to change speed rate on port to `115200` in order to flash and connect properly to the ESP32 board.

 >**Note:**<br>
 >To make it easier for you - to connect to your laptop use the USB-C to USB-A cable instead of only USB-C. With only USB-C cable, the development board did not connect to my laptop (Macbook Pro M1).
+The board is build with automated detection of serial connection to a computer, so you don't need to reboot the board to flashmode manually.

 ## The coding stuff